-- · The data in use includes:
+- The data in use includes:

 - Student demographics;

-- · Student National School Lunch Program ("NSLP") eligibility;
+- · Student National School Lunch Program (NSLP) eligibility;

 - Student participation in special education;

-- · Student English learner status;
+- Student English learner status;

 - Student attendance;

 - Student behavioral infractions;

 - · Student scores and proficiency levels on state assessments;

-- · Student scores and proficiency levels on MAP;
+- Student scores and proficiency levels on MAP;

 - Student report card grades;

 - · Individual item responses on internal assessments created through the Illuminate assessment system;

 - Other student-level data as necessary.

-Using Illuminate and the KIPP LA-created student data dashboard, KAO's administrators and teachers will be able to access student, classroom, and school level data in real time to create student groupings, align instruction with student needs, and reassess scope and sequence as necessary.
-It will allow data to be aggregated by student sub-group, classroom, and grade level.
+Using Illuminate and the KIPP LA-created student data dashboard, K-8's administrators and teachers will be able to access student, classroom, and school level data in real time to create student groupings, align instruction with student needs, and reassess scope and sequence as necessary.
+It will allow data to be aggregated by student subgroup, classroom, and grade level.
 Additionally, Illuminate will allow teachers to create and administer assessments and easily collect data on student performance on those assessments, including the unit assessments discussed above.
 Teachers will discuss and analyze these initial assessment results in depth to determine ways to differentiate instruction based on the needs of the students.
 Through the use of Illuminate and Tableau, teachers will graphically analyze data to identify trends and areas of both growth and strength.
 Illuminate also allows teachers to export data to excel for analysis using more traditional methods.
 Below is an overview of the bi-weekly data process:

-- Data acquisition: Team will ensure that the data we use to assess student performance is collected and organized in a timely manner, so that all stakeholders can readily access it; - Data reflection and analysis: Teachers will reflect on their classroom data systematically and will conduct error analysis on all assessments.
-Grade levels and/or content teams will then come together to reflect on their results and create specific plans of action and subsequent goals to improve student outcomes.
-Simultaneously, the Leadership Team will meet to review school wide results and create plans to support teachers/grade levels as needed. - Analyzing Student Work: On a regular basis (daily, weekly, bi-monthly or monthly depending on the data), teachers will come together to analyze student work or exit tickets.
-The aim is to identify student misconceptions early and clarify during a reteach block. - · Unit/Lesson Plan Reviews: Weekly, lessons plans and internalization guides will be reviewed by content leads and/or School Leadership to ensure that each evidences the criteria for high impact lessons. - Flexible Small Group Instruction: Based on assessment results, changes to the make-up of small groups will be made to ensure all students are receiving differentiated instruction. - Program Alignment and Design: Through data acquisition, reflection, and analysis, KAO's teachers will ensure that our instructional model is aligned with relevant content and standards, as well as student growth.
+- Data acquisition: Team will ensure that the data we use to assess student performance is collected and organized in a timely manner, so that all stakeholders can readily access it; - Data reflection and analysis: Teachers will reflect on their classroom data by submitting reflection forms and conducting error analysis on all assessments.
+Grade levels will then come together to reflect on their results and create specific plans of action and subsequent goals to improve student outcomes.
+Simultaneously, the Leadership Team will meet to review school wide results and create plans to support teachers/grade levels as needed. - Analyzing Student Work: On a regular basis, teachers will come together to analyze student work or exit tickets.
+The aim is to identify student misconceptions early and clarify during a reteach block. - · Uni/Lesson Plan Reviews: Weekly, grade levels will review assessments and lesson plans and internalize to ensure all teachers understand the objectives, processes, and criteria for success. - Flexible Small Group Instruction: Based on assessment results, changes to the make-up of small groups will be made to ensure all students are receiving differentiated instruction. - Program Alignment and Design: Through data acquisition, reflection, and analysis, K-8's teachers will ensure that our instructional model is aligned with relevant content and standards, as well as student growth.
 This process will ensure that the teaching strategies and practices we employ are appropriate and supportive of the outcomes and overall design of the academic program.

-In addition to assessing student data to tailor instruction, KAO will also use data to assess teacher progress towards professional growth goals including student progress and proficiency.
+In addition to assessing student data to tailor instruction, K-8 will also use data to assess teacher progress towards professional growth goals including student progress and proficiency.
 These data are incorporated into teacher evaluations and reviews.

-Finally, KAO will use student performance data to assess our educational program and ensure that we are meeting our goals as outlined above.
-KAO's leadership, in concert with the KIPP LA Academics Team, will analyze student formative and summative assessment data to determine whether KAO is on track to meet its academic goals by the end of the year.
-In cases where projections fall behind goals, KIPP LA staff will work with the KAO leadership to augment instruction, intervention, or curricula to put learning back on track and progressing.
+Finally, K-8 will use student performance data to assess our educational program and ensure that we are meeting our goals as outlined above.
+K-8's leadership, in concert with the KIPP LA academic team, will analyze student formative and summative assessment data to determine whether K-8 is on track to meet its academic goals by the end of the year.
+In cases where projections fall behind goals, KIPP LA staff will work with the K-8 leadership to augment instruction, intervention, or curricula to put learning back on track and progressing.